-To configure your web server to use the state service, open IIS, then in the left-most Connections pane, locate and select your Exago application.
+- To configure the web server to use the state service, open IIS Manager, then in the left-most Connections pane, locate and select your Exago application.

-Finally, in the right-most Actions pane, press Apply.
+- Finally, in the right-most Actions pane, click Apply.

 For more information about out-of-process session state, see the following external links: